cinemagoer/cinemagoerng/README.md

 ## Installation

+CinemagoerNG supports Python 3.11 and later versions.
-You can install CinemagoerNG using pip:
+You can install it using pip:

 ```bash
 pip install cinemagoerng